Thomas Disaster

-The Thomas Disaster known in German media as Thomas Katastrophe was an explosion incident involving the North German Lloyd steamer SS Mosel at Bremerhaven docks on the 11 December 1875.
+The Thomas Disaster known in German media as Thomas-Katastrophe was an explosion incident involving the North German Lloyd steamer SS Mosel at the Bremerhaven docks on the 11 December 1875.
 It killed around 81 people and more than 200 were injured.
-It was the result of a dynamite-based explosive with a timing device that accidentally went off when loading the explosive package into the ship.
-The bombing was part of a plan to commit insurance fraud by the Canadian Alexander Keith Jr. who, at the time going by the name of Thomas or Thomassen.
+It was the result of a dynamite-based explosive with a timing device that accidentally went off when the explosive package was loaded into the ship.
+The bombing was part of a plan to commit insurance fraud by the Canadian Alexander Keith Jr. who, at the time went by the name of Thomas or Thomassen.
 He shot himself shortly after the explosion and died a few days later, confessing to the crime during interrogations by the German police.